phnx-im/docs/src/spec/federation/use_cases.md

 ### Message distribution

 Both QS and DS provide endpoints required for federated message distribution.
-The DS makes all of its endpoints publicly available safe for the `CreateGroup` and the `RequestGroupId` endpoints, as we only allow local clients to create groups on a given DS.
+The DS makes all of its endpoints publicly available except for the `CreateGroup` and the `RequestGroupId` endpoints, as we only allow local clients to create groups on a given DS.
 The QS on the other hand only provides the `FederatedEnqueueMessage` endpoint for federated homeservers.